mjstahl/elementree/README.md

 state and merges it to a selector or DOM element.
 Simply put, `merge` renders your root template to the DOM.

 The first argument to `merge` is a string which will be used by `document.querySelector`, after `DOMContentLoaded`, to find root element.
 The second argument is the renderer.
-This argument is a `Function` that returns an `HTMLElement` or `DocumentFragment` such as a `prepare` call.
+This argument is a `Function` that returns a function that returns an `HTMLElement` such as a `prepare` call.
 The third, optional, argument is a constructor function or function that returns an object representing the application's state.
-This object will passed to the renderer following the renderer's model.
+This object will passed to the renderer function as an argument.

 Elementree adds a single property onto the application's state object.
 The `route` property is a concatenation of `location.pathname`, `location.search` and `location.hash`.
 Updating the `route` property will cause a `history.pushState`.
 Updating the address through browser interations will update the `route` property.